devichs/devichs.github.io/Readme.md

 Add ons.

-Disqus, AddThis,  Creative commons license
+Disqus and Creative commons license

 The site was put together with Visual Studio by creating an empty ASP.NET page and stripping all unecessary components.

-It was a good exercise that gave me a better understanding of how the Pelican/Jinja2 system worksand working with Visual Studio.
+It was a good exercise that gave me a better understanding of how the Pelican/Jinja2 system works and then also working with Visual Studio.